Think Cancun is only for college kids? Its upscale, all-inclusive resorts can also make for a perfect boomer getaway.

 Fairly well-traveled boomers, my husband and I hadn’t been to an all-inclusive resort since we visited Cub Med almost 25 years ago.
 But after several recent family vacations with our young grandchildren, we were ready for some grown-up time.

 We decided Europe would be too cold and Asia too far away for a relaxing Christmas break.
 The beach sounded perfect and when a friend and her husband suggested the four of us head to Secrets The Vine in easily accessible Cancun, it was a go.

 While reclining in one of the lounge chairs that sits immersed in a few inches of water at the edge of one of the many pools, I realized that I had fallen in love with the resort and the way I felt pampered.

-The unexpected surprises of our stay
+The unexpected surprises of our boomer getaway

 Secrets The Vine surprises guests with its contemporary high-rise structure rather than the lush gardens and low-rise villas I’ve always associated with the Caribbean Sea.
 Lofty ceilings and a crisp and clean decor extend from the lobby to the guest rooms creating a feeling of space and calm.

 The large airy indoor spaces are subtlety divided by different types of seating and the vast outdoor pool area overlooking the beach uses slight changes in elevation to define multiple pools and lounging areas.
 The resort never feels crowded: There’s always a place to be alone and plenty of common areas for meeting new friends.
 Everything feels fresh, clean and well thought out.